Skip to main content

 SentimentAnalyzer sentimentAnalyzer = AiServices.create(SentimentAnalyzer.class, model);

-boolean positive = sentimentAnalyzer.isPositive("It's awful!");
+boolean positive = sentimentAnalyzer.isPositive("It's wonderful!");

-// false
+// true

-Custom POJO as a return type:
+POJO as a return type

 class Person {